 The conjugacies discussed here have been characterized in various transformation semigroups (see \cite{ArKiKo_Inv,ArKiKoMaTA,AKM14,GaMa10,Ko18,KuMa07,Steinberg15,St19} and the results in \S\ref{Sec:tra}). \begin{que} Extend these characterizations to other transformation semigroups, for example, those appearing in the problem list of \cite[\S6]{AK13} or those appearing in the large list of transformation semigroups included in \cite{F02}. \end{que}

-The theorems and problems in this paper have natural linear counter-parts. \begin{que} Let $\sim$ be any conjugacy considered in this paper.
-Characterize $\sim$ in the endomorphism monoid of a finitely dimensional vector space (over a finite or infinite field).
+The theorems and problems in this paper have natural linear counterparts. \begin{que} Let $\sim$ be any conjugacy considered in this paper.
+Characterize $\sim$ in the endomorphism monoid of a finite dimensional vector space over a field.
 This problem was solved for $\cpns$ in \cite{KuMa08}. \end{que}